kaist-dmlab/RecencyBias/README.md

 ## Carpe Diem: Seize the Samples Uncertain "at the Moment" for Adaptive Batch Selection

 > __Publication__ </br>
-> Song, H., Sundong, K., Kim, M., and Lee, J., "Carpe Diem: Seize the Samples Uncertain "at the Moment" for Adaptive Batch Selection," *In Proceedings of the 29th ACM International Conference on Information and Knowlege Management (CIKM)*, SOctober 2020, VirtualEvent, Ireland.
+> Song, H., Sundong, K., Kim, M., and Lee, J., "Carpe Diem: Seize the Samples Uncertain "at the Moment" for Adaptive Batch Selection," *In Proceedings of the 29th ACM International Conference on Information and Knowlege Management (CIKM)*, October 2020, Ireland.

 ##  1. Requirement
 - Python 3